 Dr Ian Williams is the Principal of Camp Hill Healthcare, which is a group general practice.
-During his over 30 year tenure, the centre has grown from a solo practice to one where 16 General Practitioners work in a multidisciplinary team with a wide range of allied health practitioners , nurses and non-dispensing pharmacists.
+During his over 30 year tenure the centre has grown from a solo practice to one where 16 General Practitioners work in a multidisciplinary team with a wide range of allied health practitioners, nurses and non-dispensing pharmacists.
 The centre was named Practice of the Year in 2015.
-Ian sits on the steering committee of the Queensland Health statewide older persons health clinical network, and is a Senior Lecturer at the University of Queensland’s School of Medicine.
+Dr Williams sits on the steering committee of the Queensland Health statewide older persons health clinical network, and is a Senior Lecturer at the University of Queensland’s School of Medicine

-Eugene has recently taken a Director position within the Corporate Services Division of Metro South Hospital and Health Service.
-Previously Eugene held a range of director positions across Queensland Health in areas, which include primary health care and subacute services.
-Eugene is also a director at Inala Primary Care.
-Driven by systems change and innovation, and collaboration to improve health outcomes, Eugene has over 20 years’ health sector experience in Australia and the United Kingdom, working at a strategic and operational level.
+Eugene McAteer is a Director with Metro North Hospital and Health Service, after having recently been a Director within the Corporate Services Division of Metro South Hospital and Health Service.
+Previously Mr McAteer held a range of director positions across Queensland Health in areas, including primary health care and subacute services.
+Mr McAteer is a former director at Inala Primary Care.
+Driven by systems change and innovation, and collaboration to improve health outcomes, he has over 20 years’ health sector experience in Australia and the United Kingdom, working at a strategic and operational level.

 Corporate Governance Statement

 While there is no single model of corporate governance, the Brisbane South PHN model is built around the following ASX Corporate Governance Principles 2010, underpinned by regular reviews for continual improvement:

 - strategic direction, planning and monitoring of vision and strategic objectives and clear corporate values.

 - lay solid foundations for management and oversight of the organisation.

 - clear roles and responsibilities of the Board and CEO, with effective Board and committee structures.

 - efficient planning and policy setting, particularly around risk, financial, information and people management.